ralphreid/WDI_LDN_3_Work/ralphreid/w3d5/homework/README.md

 FOR DAVID
 ---------------------------
 - how can I copy text from an app/website and then paste it as string maintining line breaks?
+- do I include foriegn key ids? if so, do they get included in the model statements?
+- I created an ARCHIVE folder containing an older version; I had problems in the console relating Image instances to a recipe.
+Can find time in the next week to recreate the issue and help me understand the problem.
+In the live version, I have simplified the model & db to keep the data model simplier.

 ---------------------------
 Psedue Code: